 The fluid strained off, poured into bottles until half filled, and then, when cold, brandy added as before to fill up and preserve.

 Chestnut Bud.
-For this remedy the buds are gathered from the White Chestnut tree, just before bursting into leaf.
+For this remedy the buds are gathered from the White Chestnut tree, just before it is bursting into leaf.

 In others the blossom should be used together with small pieces of stem or stalk and, when present, young fresh leaves.

 All the remedies given can be found growing in the British Isles, except Vine, Olive, Cerato, although some are true natives of other countries along middle and southern Europe to northern India and Tibet.

 For those unable to prepare their own supplies the remedies can be obtained from the Bach Centre, Nelson's Pharmacy in London, or local health stores.